 Overall Rating: 4 out of 5

 Launched five times successfully after packing modification.
 Components Parachute would not deploy if I packed it how the directions indicated.
 Instead of folding the parachute down to the bottom I folded it in half two more times to makea narrow triangle shape.
 Then I tucked this long version in the blades attached to the nose cone.
-The end of the parachute was even to the end ...
+The end of the parachute ...

 Brief: This is an E2X kit single stage with parachute for the body and helicopter recovery for the nosecone.
 Construction: The kit consists of a pre-molded fin/MMT unit, 12" plastic parachute, single BT-60 tube, and plastic nose cone.
 This is an easy kit to assemble.
 Instructions are straightforward and easy to follow.
 Assembly can take between 30 minutes or so, depending on ...